TiXADZ/Write-Ups-THM-CTFs/Pickle_Rick.md

 ## Conclusion

-- In this CTF, we see that it can be useful to read the source code of pages on a web server, we can find useful informations, even if there is no credentials we can find CMS versions, links to other pages...
+- In this CTF, we see that it can be useful to read the source code of pages on a web server, we can find useful informations, even if there is no credentials we can find CMS versions, links to other pages.

-- Even if there is filters on command input, there is sometimes a way to bypass it, as was the case with ```cat ==> c\at```
+- Even if there is filters on command input, there is sometimes a way to bypass it, as was the case with `cat ==> c\at`

-- I also learned that it is very easy for an attacker to get a full control of the machine if the user ```www-data``` has too much permissions, i was able to do ```sudo -l``` to check that i have all permissions to do ```sudo su``` without password.
+- We also noticed that it is very easy for an attacker to get a full control of the machine if the user `www-data` has too much permissions more than necessary, i was able to do `sudo -l` to check that i have all permissions to do `sudo su` without password.
 So it is very important to manage permissions properly.

-- ```www-data``` should not have the right to run any command as root.
+- `www-data` should not :x: have the right to run any command as root.

 ---